lukas-messmer/guide-to-documentations/chapters/02_getting_started.typ

 In order to answer the question "Who am I writing documentations for and what do these people need to know?", one must examine the potential readers of their documentation in more detail.
 Generally speaking, if you want to find an answer to this question, you have to ask yourself further questions such as these:

 - Am I writing this documentation for a software architect / project lead / developer?
+- Does this person require specific information (e.g. charts, schedules, code)?
+- What prior knowledge does this person have (e.g. domain-specific words)?
 - How does this person want to read my documentation (e.g. PDFs, inline hints)?
-- Does this person require specific information (e.g. charts, schedules, code)?
-- What domain-specific words does this person use?

 Luckily for us, there were already many people before us who had to deal with the same questions.
 What they came up with is a plethora of different models, documentation types and concepts, each tailored to a specific group of potential readers.
 All we need to do now is to apply these ideas to whatever it is we want to document.

 #pagebreak()
 === Recommended Approach

 Instead of reinventing the wheel, we recommend familiarizing yourself with the different types of documentation available in order to understand *who* they are intended for, *what* they contain, and *how* they are written.
-After that, all you have to do is to decide which documentation types are most suitable for the readers interested in my software.
+After that, all you have to do is to decide which documentation types are most suitable for the readers interested in your software.

 Here is a concept that can help you with this: